RationalityEnhancement/ReflectiveLearningChatbots/README.md

 This repository contains a Node.js infrastructure to specify chatbots for reflective learning.
 A reflective learning chatbot is one that interacts with a user, asking questions which prompt them to reflect on some aspect of their lives.
 The main purpose of this software is for running experiments on participants and collecting their answers as data.

 Once downloaded and set up, the infrastructure can be used by simply designing the experiments, i.e., the questions to be asked, when they are to be asked, etc., in a file and running the software.

+This repository can define and host a single Telegram chatbot.
+If you want to host multiple instances at once, you will have to download this repository multiple times and repeat these steps for each chatbot you want to host.

-Read on for further instructions on how this is done...
+Read on for further instructions on how all this is done...

-## Setting up
+## Setting Up

 Setting up this repository assumes basic knowledge and installation of [Git](https://git-scm.com/), basic experience interacting with [Command Line Interfaces](https://en.wikipedia.org/wiki/Command-line_interface), and some familiarity with the [JSON](https://www.json.org/json-en.html) file format.

-To completely set up a Reflective Learning Chatbot that you can interact with, you will need the following things:
+To completely set up a Reflective Learning Chatbot that you can interact with, you will need the following things, which the instructions will walk you through:
 * A MongoDB Cloud account with a cluster set up in MongoDB Atlas
 * A Telegram bot
 * The software in this repository
 * The bot server running, either on a local system or on Heroku

-The rest of the instructions will walk you through each of these steps.
+The rest of the instructions will cover each of these steps in detail

 ### Database